Antoninbln/board-assistant/README.md

 - `*anything`: Everything you say which doesn't trigger a command is displayed on screen, so you have a feedback on what is understood by the application.
 - `test`: test state of speech recognition, it arrives that commands are not triggered, or recognition break, so you can test it.

+##### Configuration
+For the moment commands doesn't work on every language.
+By default Speech Recognition is set in *French*, so you can change it as your convinience.
+To modify it go in `./src/Vocal/index.js` and change commands set in constant `commands`, then change `annyang.setLanguage('fr-FR');` instruction with the language you want.

 ## To contribute

 ### Pull requests
 1. Create your branch
 2. Push your work